top of page

 Gretel and Hans Brinker

 “Just as he was bracing himself for a run, he was startled by the sound of trickling water.
 Whence did it come?
-He looked up and saw a small hole in the dike through which a tiny stream was flowing.
-Any child in Holland will shudder at the thought of a leak in the dike!
+He looked up and saw a small hole in the dyke through which a tiny stream was flowing.
+Any child in Holland will shudder at the thought of a leak in the dyke!
 The boy understood the danger at a glance.
 That little hole, if the water were allowed to trickle through, would soon be a large one, and a terrible inundation would be the result.

 Quick as a flash, he saw his duty.
 Throwing away his flowers, the boy clambered up the heights until he reached the hole.
 His chubby little finger was thrust in, almost before he knew it.
 The flowing was stopped!
 Ah! he thought, with a chuckle of boyish delight, the angry waters must stay back now!
 Haarlem shall not be drowned while I am here!”